IM-UR-CITY/im-ur-city/index.md

 nav_order: 1
 ---

-# The Startup Society Project
+# The Startup Societies Enabler

 ## Changing the Way We Connect and Make Decisions through Intelligent Agents in Social Spaces
 ---------------------------------------